 nEUROn is the European unmanned combat air vehicle (UCAV) demonstrator for the development, integration and validation of UCAV technologies and is not for military operational deployment.
 Dassault unveiled a life-size model of nEUROn at the 2005 Paris Air Show.
 The operational UCAV is expected to be a larger design than the nEUROn demonstrator.
 The aircraft performs an air-to-ground mission in a network centric warfare.

 The main aim of the nEUROn programme is to sustain and develop European manufacturers’ aeronautic and other technologies for next-generation combat aircraft and UAVs.

 By mid 2005, a series of memorandums of understanding had been signed and industrial teaming arrangements been set up.
 By the end of 2005, the governments of France, Greece, Italy, Spain, Sweden and Switzerland had agreed to invest in the nEUROn programme.

 In February 2006, the nEUROn programme was formally launched with the award, by the French DGA on behalf of the participating nations, of a contract to Dassault as prime contractor for the design and development of the nEUROn demonstrator.

 This began a 15-month feasibility phase.
-The DGA awarded a contract for a 19-month project definition phase in June 2007, followed by the production of a nEUROn demonstrator.
-Dassault will carried out ground tests and first engine run up in 2011.
-First flight of the nEUROn is scheduled for 2012.
-Flight tests will begin in France followed by tests in Sweden and then Italy.
+The French defence procurement agency (DGA) awarded a contract for a 19-month project definition phase in June 2007, followed by the production of a nEUROn demonstrator.

 The UCAV will be able to launch precision-guided munitions from an internal weapons bay and will have a stealth airframe with reduced radar and infrared cross-sections.